Doug Jolley

-Doug Jolley (born January 2, 1979) is a former American football tight end in the National Football League.
-He was drafted by the Oakland Raiders in 2002, where he played three years.
-He would also play single seasons for the NY Jets and Tampa Bay Buccaneers.
+Doug Jolley (born January 2, 1979) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the BYU Cougars.
+Jolley was selected by the Oakland Raiders in 2002, where he played three years.
+He also played single seasons for the New York Jets and Tampa Bay Buccaneers.

 Career

 Jolley attended Brigham Young University, where he was a first-team All-Mountain West selection in 2001.

-He was selected by the Oakland Raiders in the second round of the 2002 NFL Draft, and was a starter on the Raiders' Super Bowl team that year.
+He was selected 55th overall by the Oakland Raiders in the second round of the 2002 NFL Draft, and was a starter on the Raiders' Super Bowl team that year.
 He caught a touchdown pass in the AFC Championship Game, and hauled five more catches in the Super Bowl.
-He was the first St. George native ever to start a Super Bowl game.
+He was the first St. George native ever to play in a Super Bowl game.

 In 2005, Jolley was dealt from the Raiders to the Jets, with a 2nd round pick and two 6th round picks, for a 1st and 7th round pick.
 After a year in New York, he was traded from the Jets to Tampa Bay for a sixth round draft pick.

 Personal life

 Jolley played high school football at Dixie High School in St. George.
 His father, Gordon Jolley, played for the Detroit Lions and the Seattle Seahawks.

-Jolley is married to author Mary Beesley, with whom he has four children, Luke, Rachel, Henry and Hazel.
+Jolley is married to the former Mary Beesley, with whom he has four children, Luke, Rachel, Henry and Hazel.
 He is also the brother-in-law of former Buffalo Bills defensive end Ryan Denney, a friend with whom he played football with at BYU, their wives are sisters.